 HA HA!
 IS THIS WHERE BUDDY GETS HIS HAIR CUT???

 I spotted this hair salon on a street near me.
-Do you think Buddy gets his hair cut here?
+Buddy has a cowlick.
+Do you think this is where he gets his hair cut?
 Could be!!!